pendragons-code/example.com/README.md

 # TLDR
 we have a worksheet that needed us to capture specifically http traffic for packet sniffing/analysis but our requests were converted to https so here is a simple script.

+# update
+turns out it was the anti-virus